favorrio/ios-swift-sdk/README.md

 ## Getting Started

-Please see the detailed instructions in our docs to add [Favorr Cross Promotion SDK](https://sdk.favorr.io/docs)to  your Xcode project.
+Please see the detailed instructions in our docs to add [Favorr Cross Promotion SDK](https://sdk.favorr.io/docs) to your Xcode project.

 ## Documentation